 Related Video: Increase Your Pushups and Pullups - Quickly!

 Some workouts even give up to 72 hours of rest before repeating the same exercises.
-But Boot Camp in every branch has used pushups as a daily exercise either in organized PT or punishment for not conforming to regulations, usually improving results.
-Throughout the years of experiencing military training either as a student or instructor, I noticed people were typically stronger in pushups by the end of training.
+But boot camp in every branch has used push-ups as a daily exercise, either in organized PT or punishment for not conforming to regulations.
+Throughout the years of experiencing military training either as a student or instructor, I noticed people were typically stronger in push-ups by the end of training.

-So, I started experimenting mostly with younger people from 18-30 years of age with similar goals of increasing their pushups scores on the PFT.
-The program is a ten-day pushup plan that requires pushups daily, but still has some sound physiological rules that incorporate "some" rest but not much.
-Below is the program that has helped people go from 50 pushups to 80 pushups in two weeks.
+So I started experimenting mostly with younger people from 18-30 years of age with similar goals of increasing their push-up scores on the PFT.
+The program is a 10-day plan that requires push-ups daily, but it still has some sound physiological rules that incorporate "some" rest but not much.
+Below is the program that has helped people go from 50 push-ups to 80 push-ups in two weeks.

 On Odd Days